 Heading Rules for the AYSO National Open Cup

-The new policy also includes that an indirect free kick will be awarded to the opposing team if a player deliberately touches the ball with his/her head during a game.
+The new policy also includes that an indirect free kick will be awarded to the opposing team if a player age 10 or younger, deliberately touches the ball with his/her head during a game.
 The indirect free kick is to be taken from the place where the player touched the ball with his/her head.
 An indirect free kick awarded to the attacking team inside the opposing team’s penalty area, must be taken on the penalty area line parallel to the goal line at the point nearest to where the player touched the ball with his/her head.
 This policy was put into effect so referees, coaches and players can all align with the change quicker.